Twitter takes first step toward going public

 "If 2012 was the Facebook IPO horror story, then all of a sudden 2013 is looking very nice," said Rick Heitzmann, a venture capitalist at Firstmark Capital, which has invested in consumer Internet companies including Pinterest.
 "We're now seeing that these are real companies proving they can drive very, very impressive revenue."

-(Additional reporting by Nadia Damouni and Nicola Leske in New York and Alexei Oreskovic and Sarah McBride in San Francisco; Editing by Edwin Chan and Richard Chang)
+(Additional reporting by Nadia Damouni and Nicola Leske in New York and Alexei Oreskovic, Dan Levine and Sarah McBride in San Francisco; Editing by Edwin Chan and Richard Chang)